Security Demo (Claude Desktop)

 A test wallet with BattleChain Testnet ETH

-You need a small amount of ETH on BattleChain Testnet for gas.
-Use a dedicated test wallet — do not use a wallet that holds real funds.
+Use a dedicated test wallet — never one that holds real funds.

 BattleChain Testnet